 Follow these steps to tidy bank reconciliations:

-- Choose the relevant bank account from the dropdown, then select Reconcile Now.
+- Choose the relevant bank account from the drop-down.
+Enter the Ending balance and Ending date, then select Start reconciling.

 - You will see a list of transactions.
-Select the top tick boxes to select all transactions in the list.
+Select all transactions in the list.
 If the data is in two columns, make sure you’ve selected all transactions in both columns.
 Then find and uncheck transactions that are still uncleared.
-When the difference is Zero that means you do it right.
+When the difference is Zero that means you have completed these steps successfully.

 It is important to repeat this process for all bank accounts in QuickBooks Online.